The Mako shark is a maverick in every sense: fast, unpredictable and an outlaw of the open ocean capable of catching even the fastest of gamefish.

-There are several records of Mako sharks with the broken blades of Xiphias gladius, the Gladiator of the sea, the swordfish, imbedded in their sides.
-Such wounds speak volumes of their predatory courage and capability to tackle even the most formidable of prey.
+There are several records of Mako’s with the broken blades of the swordfish, ‘Xiphias gladius’, Gladiator of the sea, imbedded in their sides.
+Such wounds speak volumes of the Mako’s predatory courage and its capability to tackle even the most formidable prey.

-Large: 173cm x 114cm (68” x 45”)
+Exhibition: 173cm x 114cm (68” x 45”)

-Standard: 118cm x 78cm (46.5” x 31”)
+Classic: 118cm x 78cm (46.5” x 31”)